As a penetration tester, you should use the same processes a hacker uses to examine a network. Penetration (or...

-Together, the three pre-test phases are called reconnaissance.
-This process seeks to gather as much information about the target network as possible, following these seven steps:
+Together, the three reconnaissance pentest activities seek to gather as much information about the target network as possible, following these seven steps:

 - Gather initial information

 Keep in mind the penetration testing reconnaissance process is more organic than these steps would indicate.
 These pre-test phases entail the process of discovery, and although the process is commonly executed in this order, a good tester knows how to improvise and head in a different direction, depending upon the information found.